Luxury is built on control. Control of image. Control of perception. Control of time.

 What is emerging today is not simply the use of AI as a tool, but a shift in how fragrance can be represented.

-The most compelling work is moving away from representation and toward perception.
+The most compelling work is moving away from representation toward perception.

 Instead of showing the fragrance, it creates a state.